shymanibs/firstattempt2026_Manibpel/README.md

 4. Design:
    1. Maintain the edge-to-edge web dashboard look.
 All cards should be `bg-white` with `rounded-2xl` corners and soft shadows.

-Third Prompt: Phase 2 is working perfectly.
+(Helped with Gemini)Third Prompt: Phase 2 is working perfectly.
 Let's move to Phase 3: The Donation Hub.

 1. New Component (`DonateView.jsx`):
    1. Create a grid-based gallery of 'Active Student Projects'.